-Switzerland, as a civil law jurisdiction, does not provide for a trust established under Swiss law.
+Switzerland as a civil law jurisdiction does not provide for a trust established under Swiss law.
 However, the recognition of foreign trusts in Switzerland has led to increased popularity of this flexible estate planning tool.
+On 12 January 2022, the Federal Council started the consultation procedure within the Swiss Federal Parliament in order to introduce trust law into Swiss substantial law.

 Foundations are provided by Swiss law.
-Foundations are legal entities independent of their founder and generally exist in the form of charitable or benevolent foundations or family foundations.
+Foundations are legal entities independent of their founder, and generally exist in the form of charitable/benevolent foundations or family foundations.
 Charitable and benevolent foundations are often used and can apply for a tax exemption.
-A Swiss family foundation can only serve the purpose of paying the cost of raising, endowing or supporting family members, or for similar purposes.
+A Swiss family foundation can only serve the purpose of paying the cost of raising, endowing or supporting family members or for similar purposes.
 A family member must have a special need, and family foundations are not permitted to use their funds to pay for the general maintenance and or enjoyment of its beneficiaries.
-Due to these restrictions, the establishment of a merely family foundation is not common.
+Due to these restrictions the establishment of a merely family foundation is uncommon.

-B. Fiduciary duties (trustees, board members, directors etc)
+B. Fiduciary duties (trustees, board members, directors, etc.)